CatalinaC16/CatalinaC16/README.md

-     ⸜(｡˃ ᵕ ˂ )⸝♡
-   Hi, I’m @CatalinaC16
+   ⋆˚✿˖° Hi, I’m @CatalinaC16 ⋆˚✿˖°

-  🌱 This is my portofolio (˶ᵔ ᵕ ᵔ˶)
+   🦋 This is my portofolio
    🎓 I am pursuing a bachelor degree in Computer Science.